-Course profile, heat, wind, pacing, and current training can all shift the result.
+Course profile, heat, wind, pacing, fatigue, and current training can all shift the result, so treat the output as a planning range.

-Once you have a target 5K time, convert it into mile or kilometer pace.
+Once you have a target 5K time, convert it into mile pace, kilometer pace, and split targets.

-Use split targets to avoid starting too fast in the first kilometer or mile.
+Use those checkpoints to avoid starting too fast in the first kilometer or mile, where many 5K predictions are lost.

 What a Race Prediction Can and Cannot Do